ViXiVTech/Wordpress-PWA-Pro/readme.txt

 = 1.3 =
 * Date: 10.February.2018
 * New Feature: Added support for high-quality splash screen.
 You can now set the 512x512 icon for the splash screen of your Progressive Web App.
-* Enhancement: Super Progressive Web Apps now accounts for content updates and will update the cache as you update the website.
+* Enhancement: PWA Pro now accounts for content updates and will update the cache as you update the website.
 * Enhancement: Improved in-browser service worker update handling.
 * Enhancement: Added automatic upgrade of manifest and service worker on plugin upgrade.
 * Bug Fix: Only GET requests are served from the cache now.
 Fixes [this](https://wordpress.org/support/topic/errors-in-firefox-and-chrome/).